-My Easy Crab Pate is a go-to starter or appetizer, an easy lunch, the perfect canapé topper and a great entertaining all rounder.
+My Easy Crab Pate is a versatile, go-to starter or appetizer, an easy lunch, the perfect canapé topper and a great entertaining all rounder.

 To be fair, this recipe isn’t actually a paté, but it acts like one.
 You can serve it as a salad if you prefer – and when I do that I often add some of those lovely baby pasta shells cooked just to al dente along with a bit more mayonnaise.
 Or pile it on a piece of baguette, top with a nice slice of Swiss cheese and broil it until bubbly for amazing crab melts.
 Seriously there isn’t much you can’t do with my Easy Crab Paté from a culinary point of view.